165 homicides is the lowest Detroit has recorded since 1964. It is also 25.3 per 100,000.

 See your specific Detroit address

-The city average is 1 in 56.
+The city average is 25.3 homicides per 100,000.
 Your block has a different number.
 SafeScore builds an address-level risk score using crime data, incident patterns, and proximity factors for any Detroit address.

 Score your addressHow to Check Your Detroit Address